-Frankfurt is an ancient city on the River Main in Germany.
-It is ideally located and is considered to be the gateway to other important German Cities in the East, Southern Europe in South, France in the West, and Scandinavia in the North.
+Frankfurt is an ancient city on the Main in Germany.
+It is ideally located and is considered to be the gateway to other important German cities in the east, Southern Europe in the south, France in the west and Scandinavia in the north.
 With such importance, Frankfurt has become one of the biggest financial centers of Europe.
 But this city is not only known for its financial and strategic importance.
 It is one of the most visited tourist destinations in Europe.
 From all the historical landmarks to the scenic parks, high rise skyscrapers, museums, and business centers; Frankfurt is truly a vivid and cultural place to see.

-Frankfurt had always enjoyed an important status as a great tourist destination in Europe.
-It has some of the finest museums in the world that showcases the history, art, architecture, Warcraft, culture, and tradition of people who have lived here from the very beginning.
-This city is also rich in bars, pubs, DJ clubs, restaurants, and discos.
+Frankfurt has always enjoyed an important status as a great tourist destination in Europe.
+It has some of the finest museums in the world that showcase history, art, architecture, culture and the tradition of people who have lived here from the very beginning.
+This city is also rich in bars, pubs, DJ clubs, restaurants and discos.
 So if you want to get a complete package of everything that entertains you, Frankfurt am Main is the place to visit.
 The best thing about this city is that you can get the best from it in just a single day.
 For this reason, tourism in Frankfurt is on an all-time high.
-There are always some exhibitions, book fairs, and other events taking place in this city.
+There are always some exhibitions, book fairs and other events taking place here.

 Guest post by Yougeshwar Hari